CUSTOMER ANALYTICS2025-12-02

 A high NPS indicates that customers are satisfied with your brand and are likely to continue doing business with you.

-Although improving it can be quite an uphill task, maintaining good customer relations is one way to start.
+Although improving it can be quite an uphill task, maintaining good customer relations is a good start.

 By providing responsive and even predictive customer service, you can increase customer satisfaction and, as a result, improve your NPS.

-Also, you can use this data to identify areas where your customer service can be improved.
+You can also use this data to identify areas where your customer service can be improved.
 You can ensure that your customers are happy and loyal.

 How to Improve the Score By Asking the Right Questions

-NPS is a major metric for measuring customer satisfaction and loyalty.
+NPS is a significant metric for measuring customer satisfaction and loyalty.
 To improve it, your business needs to ask the right questions.

-First, you need to identify your brand’s promoters, critics, and passives.
+First, identify your brand's promoters, critics, and passives.
 Promoters are customers who are highly satisfied with your brand and are likely to recommend it to others.

 Detractors are buyers who are unhappy with your brand.
 They are likely to spread negative word-of-mouth.
-Those customers who are neither satisfied nor dissatisfied are called passive.
+Customers who are neither satisfied nor dissatisfied are considered passive.

 Next, you need to recognize your brand's primary customer focus.
 Primary customer focus refers to the main reasons why buyers buy your product or service.